Data science has become a cornerstone of the modern world.

 Data science has had a substantial impact on the transportation industry.
-With the help of predictive models and route optimisation, companies can improve efficiency and reduce costs.
+With the help of predictive models and route optimization, companies can improve efficiency and reduce costs.

 From ride-sharing corporations to global logistics companies, data science in transportation is reshaping the way goods and people are moved around the world.

 We’ll now examine a few specific examples of how data science is deployed in real-world situations and the benefits that it brings.

 Predictive analytics is a data science technique that can significantly aid in disease prevention.
 By analyzing trends and patterns in health data, potential outbreaks can be identified and controlled more effectively.

 This proactive approach can transform global health outcomes.